 All gardeners tend to plant more than they can eat, let alone tend, but new vegetable gardeners don't realize how much work it can be.
 Vegetables don't wait until you have time to take care of them.
 They will ripen and rot or bolt to seed.
 Better to start small than to waste both your effort and your vegetables.

 There are two basic ways to overdo it: too large a space or too much variety.
 Too large a space is the most common mistake.
-For someone brand new at gardening, a 10 x 10 ft. garden is a good way to start out.
+For someone brand new at gardening, a 10 x 10-foot garden is a good way to start out.
 You can always enlarge it.
 Feeling overwhelmed or chained to your garden is the number one reason so many new veggie gardens don't keep at it.

 Too much variety can also overwhelm you, as you try to make all the plants happy.
 Better to start with a handful of plants you really enjoy eating or that you can't purchase fresh locally.
 Learn how to grow them well and then expand your repertoire.

 06 of 10

 This is a very closely related problem to starting out too large.
 Small seedlings properly spaced can leave the garden looking barren.
-Why leave 3 ft. between tomato plants when you can squeeze them a foot or so closer?
+Why leave 3 feet between tomato plants when you can squeeze them a foot or so closer?
 Because they are going to grow and fill in quickly and tightly spaced plants don't get the sun and air circulation they need.
 That leads to diseases and lower yields, not to mention difficulty harvesting.

 Vegetables that you are going to be harvesting as whole plants throughout the season, like lettuce, carrots, or beets, can be placed a bit more closely together and thinned as you harvest.
 But tomatoes, corn, peppers, and the like need room to branch out.
 Use the extra space early in the season to plant a quickly growing crop, like spinach or lettuce.
 It will be gone by the time the long season plants need the space.